OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Get-Verb.md

 ## PARAMETERS

-### -Verb
+### -Group

-Gets only the specified verbs.
-Enter the name of a verb or a name pattern.
-Wildcards are allowed.
+Gets only the specified groups.
+Enter the name of a group.
+Wildcards aren't allowed.

+This parameter was introduced in PowerShell 6.0.

 ```yaml
 Type: System.String[]